makrelas/okd4-example-apps/README.md

 Under the hood, the Job uses the [GitOps CLI](https://baloise.github.io/gitopscli/) to perform a checkout of the `okd4-apps-root-config` and adjusts the applications property accordingly to the list of root directories in this repository.

 Keep in mind: Only `master` branch is considered for all of those interactions.
-The content of each directory either contains just Resource Definitions as plain yaml, a [helm chart](https://helm.sh/) or a [kustomize yaml configuration](https://github.com/kubernetes-sigs/kustomize).
+The content of each directory either contains just Resource Definitions as plain YAML, a [Helm Chart](https://helm.sh/) or a [kustomize yaml configuration](https://github.com/kubernetes-sigs/kustomize).
 If you use Helm or Kustomize, the template engine is identified automatically.

 ## Continuous Delivery
-[ArgoCD](https://argoproj.github.io/argo-cd/) is used to manage the deployments and sync any changes, based on a webhook in this repository, into the cluster.
+[Argo CD](https://argoproj.github.io/argo-cd/) is used to manage the deployments and sync any changes, based on a webhook in this repository, into the cluster.
 You can access the WebUI for baloise incubator [here](https://argocd.baloise.dev/).